Ventilation Systems Explained: A Complete Guide

 At the heart of every MVHR unit, the heat exchanger transfers warmth from outgoing air to incoming air without mixing them.

-✅ Up to 90% heat recovery = lower heating costs
+- Up to 90% heat recovery: Lower heating costs

-✅ Great selling point for energy-conscious clients
+- Great selling point: Appeals to energy-conscious clients

 Control Panel / User Interface